Codo-Baggins/video_pong/README.md

 # Video Pong

 Video Pong is a digital take on classic table tennis.
-This was created with ES6 JavaScript and the HTML5 Canvas API within a React.js framework.
+This was created with ES6 JavaScript and the HTML5 Canvas API within a React framework.

 ## Table of Contents